Evans Carlson: Second and third China tours

 He met Edgar Snow in China and read Snow's Red Star Over China.
 This encounter led him to visit the Chinese communist troop headquarters in northern China, where he met Chinese Communist leaders such as Mao Zedong, Zhou Enlai and Deng Xiaoping.
 Traveling thousands of miles through the interior of China with the communist guerrillas, often on foot and horseback over the most hazardous terrain, he lived under the same primitive conditions.
 He was impressed by the tactics used by Chinese Communist guerrillas to fight Japanese troops.
 Carlson adopted the phrase "gung ho" from Rewi Alley's Chinese Industrial Cooperatives.
 Carlson often had left-wing political views, prompting General David M. Shoup to say of him, "He may be red, but he's not yellow."

-When Carlson left China in 1938, he was commended by the commander in chief of the Asiatic Fleet for his services.
-Carlson was so impressed with the danger of Japanese aggression in the Far East that in 1939, he resigned his commission as a captain in order to be free to write and lecture on that subject.
-When the danger he foresaw neared reality in 1941, Carlson applied to be recommissioned in the Marine Corps and was accepted with the rank of major.
+From 1937 until 1938, Carlson was gain in Shanghai, witness to the Battle of Shanghai in the Second Sino-Japanese War, the Eighth Route Army in Xi'an, and the Chinese Communists capital in Yan'an.
+Besides Edgar Snow, Carlson met Helen Foster Snow and Agnes Smedley during these journeys.
+Over an argument with Harvey Overesch, Carlson resigned his Marine Corps commission in Hankow.
+Returning to China under the auspices of the Chinese Industrial Cooperatives, after writing Twin Stars of China, Carlson found "The situation here is disappointing.
+Gone is all the vim and enthusiasm of the early months of the war.
+In their place is conflict, profiteering and apathy."
+In 1941, Thomas Holcomb offered Carlson a commission as a major in the Marine Corps Reserve.